 things every day.
 This experience has made me excited about my future.
 I now realise that there is always hope.
 There is no such thing as not being able to do something for yourself.
 You will never know what you can do if you are not willing to take the first step.”

-For more information about Bergzicht Training’s programmes, contact email@example.com 021 883 3525.
+For more information about Bergzicht Training and Development’s programmes, contact email@example.com 021 883 3525.
 You can also follow Bergzicht on Facebook by searching for @bergzichttraining.

-Photo: Danine van Rooi, an alumnus of Bergzicht Training, during a class activity at her home-based child care facility.
+Photo: Danine van Rooi, an alumnus of Bergzicht Training and Development, during a class activity at her home-based child care facility.
 (Lynne Rippenaar-Moses)